Perfecting the Tease to Ice More Walleyes

 Consider these techniques to ice more walleyes.

 Raise it up!
 Similar to how walleyes will chase a lure up in the water column, I have friends who swear by keeping their deadstick offering, which is usually a hook or walleye ice jig with a live minnow, a few feet off of the bottom vs 6 inches to a foot off as would be the norm.
 The thought again is, walleyes are used to feeding up when eating baitfish and this represents what they are used to doing.
 Many times I have set my rod down momentarily on a bucket or chair and watched a walleye slowly rise way up and take the offering.
 Keeping your deadstick offering high can ice more walleyes when the norm is not.

 Dead bait.
 It is one thing using dead bait such as frozen emerald shiners on Lake of the Woods when jigging.
 It is another when deadsticking.
 Walleyes never cease to amaze me.
-Recently while filming an episode of Midwest Outdoors TV with Jace Luoma of Lake of the Woods Tourism, who is an avid outdoorsman, did something that I had not been accustomed to.
+Recently, I had a friend do something I had not seen before and put on a walleye and sauger clinic.
 He purposefully chose the dead minnow from the minnow bucket for his deadstick line vs the live.

-Most anglers use a live minnow on the deadstick, and typically Jace does as well.
+Most anglers use a live minnow on the deadstick.
 In this case, as the other holes weren’t setting the world on fire, he thought he would try it.
 Keeping his offering in the strike zone 6-18 inches off of the bottom, it was the hottest hole in the house.
 Who would have guessed!